Do you have a newsroom on your website?

-In inbound marketing, we have the concept of the buyer persona or your ideal client profile.
-Next to investors, shareholders, and employees, the media (journalists, influencers, bloggers, and so on) is another stakeholder persona whose ideal profile you need to define—just as you do for your potential buyers.
+In inbound marketing, we have the concept of the buyer persona, which is your ideal client profile.
+Next to investors, shareholders, and employees, the media (i.e., journalists, influencers, bloggers, and so on) is another stakeholder persona whose ideal profile you need to define—just as you do for your potential buyers.

-When it comes to the buyer persona, you are probably creating subpages on your website called either Downloads or Resources where you host all of the content you have produced for them over time: e-books, guides, videos, feeds of blog posts, and so forth.
-However, very few companies treat their media personas the same way.
+When it comes to the buyer persona, you are probably creating subpages on your website called either Downloads or Resources where you host all of the content you have produced for these personas over time, including e-books, guides, videos, feeds of blog posts, and so forth.
+However, very few companies treat their media personas in the same way.

 Only the Big Guys Have Newsrooms

-While writing my book, Inbound PR: The PR Agency’s Manual to Transforming Your Business With Inbound, it was difficult to find good examples of SMBs with a newsroom.
+While writing my book, Inbound PR: The PR Agency’s Manual to Transforming Your Business With Inbound, it was difficult to find good examples of small and midsize businesses (SMBs) with a newsroom.
 Only the big brands seem to have embraced the opportunity.
 For example, Cisco has a terrific newsroom.
 So does Lenovo.
 If you want a B2C example, don’t look further than Coca-Cola or Red Bull.

 Because they believe that newsrooms are only for the big guys and as such, fail to see the potential ROI.